geoschem/GCClassic/docs/source/config/geoschem-config.rst

       Trace metals simulation

-.. option:: simulation:start_date
+.. option:: start_date

    Specifies the starting date and time of the simulation in list notation [YYYYMMDD, hhmmss].

-.. option:: simulation:end_date
+.. option:: end_date

    Specifies the ending date and time of the simulation in list notation [YYYYMMDD, hhmmss].

-.. option:: simulation:root_data_dir
+.. option:: root_data_dir

    Path to the root data directory.
 All of the data that GEOS-Chem Classic reads must be located in subfolders of this directory.

-.. option:: simulation:met_field
+.. option:: met_field

    Name of the meteorology product that will be used to drive GEOS-Chem Classic.
 Accepted values are: